microcmsio/microcms-js-sdk/README.md

 #### Browser（Self-hosting）

-Download and unzip `microcms-js-sdk-x.y.z.zip` from the [releases page](https://github.com/microcmsio/microcms-js-sdk/releases).
+Download and unzip `microcms-js-sdk-x.y.z.tgz` from the [releases page](https://github.com/microcmsio/microcms-js-sdk/releases).
 Then, host it on any server of your choice and use it.
 The target file is `./dist/umd/microcms-js-sdk.js`.

 ```html
 <script src="./microcms-js-sdk.js"></script>